 The realization of the right to education, at the centre of FRC’s strategy, appears to be particularly relevant for South Sudanese refugees, considering the exceptionally high illiteracy rate among them; the literacy rate in South Sudan is the third lowest in the world, 27% only (female literacy rate being 16%, and male 40%).

-The project aims at ensuring access to Functional Adult Literacy (FAL) for vulnerable refugees and host community members.
+The project aims at ensuring access to Functional Adult Literacy (FAL) and English for Adults (EFA) for vulnerable refugees and host community members.
 Functional literacy is expected to bring about positive effects on targeted learners, especially empowering targeted women and PWDs.
-FRC intervention targets Jewi Refugee Camp, which hosts 54,603 South Sudanese refugees and local communities.
-The education is organized in the students’ own mother tongue, which provides the best potential for learning.
-The overall estimated number of adults attending the FAL courses is 1,200.
-Besides, at least 50 peer literacy facilitators, selected from target communities, will be trained to manage FAL courses; 10 officials from the Gambella Regional Education Bureau will also be trained on mainstreaming disability in adult education.
+FRC intervention targets Jewi, Kule, Tierkidi, Ngunyuyel refugee camps and host communities in Gambella Regional State, which hosts South Sudanese refugees.
+Basic literacy course is organized in the students’ own mother tongue, which provides the best potential for learning.
+The overall estimated number of adults attending the FAL and EFA courses is 8,000.
+Besides, at least 280 peer literacy facilitators, selected from target communities, will be trained to manage the courses.
+20% of the learners are from host communities and 80% from refugee communities.

 Budget: EUR 1,873,000